utdata/icj-cli-tools/lectures/bash/bash-01-terminal.md

 > I actually shorten my prompt name to `crit:~$` so you'll see that in my examples.
 We'll shorten yours later, too.

 Lastly we have the `$`.
 This is the "prompt" where you type commands.
-You type them AFTER the $ and then hit **Return** to execute them.
+You type your commands AFTER the $ and then hit **Return** to execute them.

-When I give command instructions for you to type, I sometimes include the `$` at the beginning to indicate this should go at the prompt in your terminal.
+When I give command instructions for you to type, I sometimes (but not always) include the `$` at the beginning to indicate this should go at the prompt in your terminal.
 DON'T TYPE IN THE $.
 For instance:

 `$ pwd`